z1gc/outline/README.md

 If you have questions or improvements for the docs please create a thread in [GitHub discussions](https://github.com/outline/outline/discussions).

+# Hack

+* URI "/auth/email" will make you login directly, you can set up basic auth to protect your login.

+* Clearbit avatar is removed.

+* Online version check is removed.

+* Add env `SHARE_FOOTER_TEXT` and `SHARE_FOOTER_HREF`, you can add one footer when you share your post.
+Only one footer is supported for now :/

+* Add a request header `X-Outline-ShareId`, it reuses the `ROOT_SHARE_ID` of the outline, now you can reverse proxy a shared page under subdomain or else.

 # Development

 There is a short guide for [setting up a development environment](https://docs.getoutline.com/s/hosting/doc/local-development-5hEhFRXow7) if you wish to contribute changes, fixes, and improvements to Outline.